waleedrizwan/twittervibecheck/README.md

 - **[VADER (Valence Aware Dictionary and sentiment Reasoner)](https://github.com/cjhutto/vaderSentiment)** is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.

 ## Next Steps
-- The Twitter API has major limits on the amount of requests and Tweets that can be pulled at once which prevents more in depth analysis
+- The Twitter API has major limits on the amount of requests and Tweets that can be pulled which prevents more in-depth analysis
-- I am currently trying to eliminate the need for the official API by using the unofficial SNSCRAPE social media scraper which allows for unlimited scraping
+- I am currently trying to eliminate the need for the official API by using the unofficial SNSCRAPE social media scraper which allows for unrestricted Tweet retrieval